paramaggarwal/blog/content/trip-to-the-taj-mahal/index.md

 ---
-title: "Trip to The Taj Mahal"
+title: 'Trip to The Taj Mahal'
-description: "These are the fountains in the garden leading upto the Taj.
+description: 'These are the fountains in the garden leading upto the Taj.
 They say that these are the same since the Taj.
 I like the colour of the water.
 On both sides of the Taj were these similar structures.
-One…"
+One…'
-date: "2016-02-17T17:03:05.959Z"
+date: '2016-02-17T17:03:05.959Z'
 categories:
   - Taj Mahal
   - Photo Essay